U.S. Route 202: New Hampshire

 US 202 is posted as an east–west highway in New Hampshire.
 It remains a two-lane highway for most of its length in the Granite State.

 It heads north, through Rindge, Jaffrey, and Peterborough, to Hillsborough, where it turns eastward along a concurrency with New Hampshire Route 9.
 The span of the road between Hillsborough and Hopkinton, which passes through Henniker, is among the most deadly sections of roadway in the state.
 At Concord, New Hampshire, the state capital, US 202 heads north and picks up a concurrency with US 3 for a short time, and then turns eastward again along Interstate 393, a freeway spur that also carries US 4.
 The freeway ends short of Chichester, and NH 9 rejoins the two-lane concurrency along with US 4 and 202.

-At Northwood, US 202 and NH 9 leave US 4.
-NH 9 splits off a few miles later, leaving US 202 to continue alone toward Rochester, where the road jumps up onto the Spaulding Turnpike (NH 16) for a short, non-tolled distance.
+At Northwood, US 4 leaves US 202 heading southeast, and NH 9 splits off a few miles later.
+US 202 continues alone toward Rochester, where the road jumps up onto the Spaulding Turnpike (NH 16) for a short, non-tolled distance.
 US 202 leaves the turnpike two miles (3 km) before the state line at East Rochester.